AdobeDocs/experience-platform.en/help/segmentation/api/edge-segmentation.md

 >
 >The following document states how to use edge segmentation using the API.
 For information on using edge segmentation using the UI, please read the [edge segmentation UI guide](../ui/edge-segmentation.md).

-Edge segmentation is the ability to do segmentation on Platform near instantaneously, allowing segments to quickly and efficiently be evaluated.
+Edge segmentation is the ability to do segmentation on Platform instantaneously, allowing segments to quickly and efficiently be evaluated.

 ## Getting started

-This developer guide requires a working understanding of the various [!DNL Adobe Experience Platform] services involved with streaming segmentation.
+This developer guide requires a working understanding of the various [!DNL Adobe Experience Platform] services involved with edge segmentation.
 Before beginning this tutorial, please review the documentation for the following services:

 - [[!DNL Real-time Customer Profile]](../../profile/home.md): Provides a unified consumer profile in real-time, based on aggregated data from multiple sources.
 - [[!DNL Segmentation]](../home.md): Provides the ability to create segments and audiences from your [!DNL Real-time Customer Profile] data.